timsutton/make-profile-pkg/README.md

 ### Munki-specific use

-The packages are built to be just as useful without Munki, but if you do import them into Munki, the `uninstall_method` and `uninstall_script` keys will be set appropriately.
+The packages are built to be just as useful without Munki, but if you do import them into Munki, the following additional keys will be set appropriately:

-If you would rather have a mechanism that can "enforce" that a profile is installed, and with exactly the contents you would expect, this is not it.
-This relies solely on the installer package receipt to consider the profile as being installed.
+- `description`, `display_name` (taken from the profile's `PayloadDisplayName` and `PayloadDescription` keys)
+- `installcheck_script` (see below)
+- `minimum_os_version` (Profiles require Lion or newer)
+- `uninstall_method` and `uninstall_script`

+Additionally, the Munki pkginfo will use the `installcheck_script` mechanism to check whether the profile is actually installed on the machine, rather than only checking for an installer package receipt.
+This allows Munki to ensure that the profile is installed even if a user should later remove it after the initial installation.
+The script is borrowed from [Graham Gilbert's sample script](https://github.com/grahamgilbert/mactech_2014/blob/effbfbfad4f1dfa9328287127c40a9051dcd4cb2/Profile/installcheck_script_v2.sh) from a session at MacTech 2014.

 ### Examples